utopia-foss/utopia/README.md

 _Note:_
 * The script will always run through, even if there were errors in the individual parts.
-Thus, you should check the terminal output for errors and warnings.
-You can also set the `--debug` flag.
+Thus, you should check the terminal output for errors and warnings (red or yellow, respectively).
+If you want the CLI to fail on errors, you can also set the `--debug` flag.
 * By default, you can find the simulation output in `~/utopia_output/SomeModel/<timestamp>`.
 It contains the written data, all the used configuration files, and the automated plots.